ocean-data-factory-sweden/kso/README.md

 [![Issues][issues-shield]][issues-url]
 [![GPL License][license-shield]][license-url]

-### KSO Information architecture
+### KSO Information overview
-The system processes underwater footage and its associated metadata into biologically meaningful information.
-The format of the underwater media is standardised (typically .mp4 or .jpg) and the associated metadata should be captured in three csv files (“movies”, “sites” and “species”) following  the [Darwin Core standards (DwC)](https://dwc.tdwg.org/simple/).
-![koster_info_diag][high-level-overview2]

-## Repository Overview
-This repository contains scripts and resources for:
+The KSO system has been developed to:
 * move and process underwater footage and its associated data (e.g. location, date, sampling device).
 * make this data available to citizen scientist in Zooniverse to annotate the data.
 * train and evaluate machine learning models (customise [Yolov5][YoloV5] or [Yolov8][YoloV8] models).

-![high-level][high-level-overview]
+![koster_info_diag][high-level-overview]

-The system is built around a series of easy-to-use [Jupyter Notebook][Jupyter_site] tutorials.
-Each tutorial allows users to perform a specific task of the system (e.g. upload footage to the citizen science platform or analyse the classified data).
+The system is built around a series of easy-to-use [Jupyter Notebooks][Jupyter_site].
+Each notebook allows users to perform a specific task of the system (e.g. upload footage to the citizen science platform or analyse the classified data).

-Users can run these tutorials via Google Colab (by clicking on the Colab links in the table below), locally or on a High-Performance Computer environment.
+Users can run these notebooks via Google Colab (by clicking on the Colab links in the table below), locally or on a High-Performance Computer environment.

-### Tutorials
+### Notebooks
 | Name                                              | Description                                                                                 | Try it!  |
 | ------------------------------------------------- | ------------------------------------------------------------------------------------------- | --------|
 | 1.
 Check footage and metadata                     | Check format and contents of footage and sites, media and species csv files                 | [![Open In Colab][colablogo]][colab_tut_1] [![binder][binderlogo]][binder_tut] |